-- A. The Contractor shall use payment methods that are alternatives to fee-for-service and could include any or all of the following types of payment structures dependent on the provider readiness to function as an Advanced Primary Care (APC) practice: - a.
-Comprehensive primary care payment - b.
+- A. The Contractor shall use payment methods that are alternatives to fee-for-service and could include any or all of the following types of payment structures dependent on the provider readiness to function as an advanced primary care practice: - a.
+Comprehensive primary care payment plus - b.
 Prospective and flexible payment method - c.
 Care transformation or care management fee (limited duration) - d.
-Performance incentives tied to the APC Core Measure Set developed and released by PBGH's California Quality Collaborative (CQC) and included as Exhibit 1, on page 5.
-The care transformation or care management fee can also be tied to performance on the APC Core Measure Set.
+Performance incentives tied to the Advanced Primary Care (APC) Core Measure Set developed and released by PBGH's California Quality Collaborative (CQC) and included as Exhibit 1, on page 5.
+The care transformation or care management fee also can be tied to performance on the APC Core Measure Set.

-- B. The Contractor shall report primary care spend as a percentage of total overall spend (including plan and patient portions) using the standardized methodology described in the PBGH Purchaser Health Value Index. - C. The Contractor shall report (See attached Principle 1 template.): - a.
+- B. The Contractor shall report primary care spend as a percentage of total overall spend (including plan and patient portions) using the standardized methodology described in the PBGH Purchaser Health Value Index. - C. The Contractor shall report (See attached Principal 1 template.): - a.
 The number and percent of its contracted primary care clinicians paid using the HCP LAN APM categories - b.
 The number and percent of its enrollees who are cared for by primary care clinicians paid using each HCP LAN APM category